- SENATORS' STATEMENTS

 Aboriginal people are appealing to all of us to become aware of their concerns and their challenges.
 They are inviting us to be a part of the solution.
 This is not a partisan issue.
 I urge all of you to hear the Aboriginal peoples' call in our country.

-The Hon. the Speaker: Honourable senators, I take the occasion to draw to your attention the presence in the gallery of Jerry Antoine, Rob Prosper, Karen Sibbeston and Susan Sibbeston, who are guest of the Honourable Senator Sibbeston.
+The Hon. the Speaker: Honourable senators, I take the occasion to draw to your attention the presence in the gallery of Jerry Antoine, Rob Prosper, Karen Sibbeston and Susan Sibbeston, who are guests of the Honourable Senator Sibbeston.

 On behalf of all honourable senators, I welcome you to the Senate of Canada.